matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 tx = await provider.get_tx_receipt("0x95358fcedf9debc24121261d0c508eece61f8f20dfc36b1e5dbe3d33841b30fd")
 ```

-Currently most of wallet methods return `Transaction` object wrapped around the transaction hash.
+Currently, most of the wallet methods return `Transaction` object wrapped around the transaction hash.
 This object has the following methods:

 * `await_committed` <br>
-**Description**: This method by default waits until the trasaction state becomes comitted on the server side.<br> But there is possibility to set amount of attemps and timeout between attempts
+**Description**: Consequently, this method waits until the transaction state becomes committed on the server-side.<br> But there is a possibility to set amount of attempts and timeout between attempts

 * `await_verified` <br>
-**Description**: This method by default waits until the transaction state become verified on the server side.<br> it could take a while and it also accepts limited amount of attempts and timeout between them as parameters
+**Description**: This method by default waits until the transaction state becomes verified on the server-side.<br> it could take a while and it also accepts limited amount of attempts and timeout between them as parameters

 **Example**: